design-project-2018/dp-jetson-alg/README.md

 ## Setting Up Development Environment

-OpenCV, CLang, and CMake must be installed in the development environment to properly build the project.
+OpenCV, Darknet, CLang, and CMake must be installed in the development environment to properly build the project.
 In addition, the CLion IDE is highly recommended as a development environment.
 Scripts have been written to install these on a linux environment and can be ran using the following commands.